eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 ### Jamming

 Sometimes pedestrians get jammed at the front of a gate, which represents the last waypoint into their journey.
 In this case you can remove the pedestrians by creating a special polygon type named `jupedsim.vanishing_area`.
-The attribute `period` of this polygon defines the rate at which a pedestrian will be removed in this special polygon (a pedestrian will be removed every period, the period being given in ms).
+The attribute `period` of this polygon defines the rate at which a pedestrian will be removed in this special polygon (a pedestrian will be removed every period, the period being given in seconds).

 # Pedestrian Routing